painebenjamin/app.enfugue.ai/README.md

 - 🧈 **Unified Pipeline:** Never choose between `txt2img`, `img2img`, `inpainting`, or any upscaling pipeline again, with or without multi-diffusion.
 Just ask what you want, and Enfugue will take care of the rest.
 - 🕹️ **Take Control:** Region prompting and Controlnet are standard.
 - 🔌 **Plug Away:** All features are available via JSON API, or can be added to your Python scripts using our `diffusers` extensions.
 - 👁️ **Eye Queue:** Have things to do?
-Send an unlimited\* number of invocations at once, let Enfugue take care of make sure they all get done.
+Send an unlimited\* number of invocations at once, let Enfugue take care of making sure they all get done.
 - ☁️ **Your Own Cloud:** All of the best features you would expect from a SaaS application, with the security of knowing nothing ever leaves your computer.
 Results are kept by the app until you no longer need them, and your browser keeps a lengthy history of workspaces so you can always revisit where you left off.

 *\* configurable in-app, defaults to five queued invocations*